Ernyoke/ervin-szilagyi-static-site/src/articles/running-serverless-lambdas-with-rust-aws.md

 ## Deploy the Package to AWS

 The super-easy way would be to rely on `cargo-lambda` again.
-What we have to do is to execute the command bellow:
+What we have to do is to execute the command below:

 ```bash
 cargo lambda deploy